JeffreyKwakuOsafo/AWS3TierArch/External Load Balancer.md

-🚀 App Tier Setup with Auto Scaling and External Load Balancer App Tier in AWS using an External Application Load Balancer (ALB) and an Auto Scaling Group (ASG)
+🚀 Web Tier Setup with Auto Scaling and External Load Balancer App Tier in AWS using an External Application Load Balancer (ALB) and an Auto Scaling Group (ASG)

 1. 🖼️ Create an AMI of the App Tier Instance

 Go to the EC2 Dashboard.

-Select your App Tier Instance.
+Select your Web Tier Instance.

 Click Actions → Image → Create Image.